advance100/doc_webpack/plugins.md

 ### `module(request: Request)` async waterfall

-A module request is found and should be resolved
+A module request is found and should be resolved.

 ### `directory(request: Request)` async waterfall

-A directory request is found and should be resolved
+A directory request is found and should be resolved.

 ### `file(request: Request)` async waterfall

-A file request is found and should be resolved
+A file request is found and should be resolved.

 ### The plugins may offer more extensions points

 Here is a list what the default plugins in webpack offer.
-They are all `(request: Request)` async waterfall
+They are all `(request: Request)` async waterfall.

-The process for normal modules and contexts is `module -> module-module -> directory -> file`
+The process for normal modules and contexts is `module -> module-module -> directory -> file`.

-The process for loaders is `module -> module-loader-module -> module-module -> directory -> file`
+The process for loaders is `module -> module-loader-module -> module-module -> directory -> file`.

 #### `module-module`